moadav/PoetGen/README.md

 ```
 and navigate to `http://localhost:4200/`.

-You can also add an -o to the command to open the localhost server automatically:
+You can also add an -o to the command to open the localhost browser location automatically:

 ```
 ng serve -o